Table of Contents

 Some people have trouble taking our CBD hemp oil under the tongue, and so they prefer the CBD capsules.
 They are also worth considering if you’re experiencing inflammation in the lower digestive tract, as capsules get further down into the gut.

 People looking for pain relief in a specific area often apply a CBD lotion on the affected area, while avoiding the eyes and mucous membranes.
-For best results, we recommend pairing CBD lotion with sublingual oil, and using the same delivery methods at the same time everyday.
+For best results, we recommend pairing CBD lotion or a CBD balm with sublingual oil, and using the same delivery methods at the same time everyday.

 You’ll also always want to make sure whatever CBD product you are using has third party lab tests.
 The best companies have a QR code, and all of their company information, and testing lab information readily available to be reviewed before or after purchase.
 In order for CBD oil to work, you must first make sure that what you're taking is real!
 If you can’t view the third party test results before making your purchase, then hold off until you can do more research.